klwetstone/Python-coding-sample_shooting-policy/README.md

 # Assessing Measures to Decrease Fatalities from Police Shootings
-Katie Wetstone
+Author: Katie Wetstone, Master of Development Practice candidate at the University of California, Berkeley

-UC Berkeley, DS200 Final Project, May 2019
+Date: May 2019
+Final Project for Principles & Techniques of Data Science (COMPSCI C200A)

 ## Introduction